naninovel/docs/docs/guide/backgrounds.md

 Sprite implementation of the background actors is the most common and simple one; it uses a single [sprite](https://docs.unity3d.com/Manual/Sprites) asset to represent appearance of the background.
 The source of the sprite could be a `.jpg` or `.png` image file.

+## Diced Sprite Backgrounds

+Built with an open source [SpriteDicing](https://github.com/Elringus/SpriteDicing) package, `DicedSpriteBackground` implementation allows to significantly reduce build size and texture memory by reusing texture areas of the background sprites when the associated textures contain mostly similar data.

+Diced background is very similar to diced character implementation; see the [diced characters guide](/guide/characters.html#diced-sprite-characters) for the setup and usage instructions.

 ## Video Backgrounds